TN 77 (05-24)

 1. Example 1

-Ms. Jessica Smith was receiving benefits in Cycle 2 as a wife.
-She died on July 4, 2008.
-When the FO developed for the underpayment for the month of June, they discovered she had received a final divorce from the wage earner on June 3, 2008, after only 5 years of marriage.
-Her benefits were terminated as of June.
+Ms. Jessica Smith was receiving benefits in Cycle 2 as a spouse.
+They died on July 4, 2008.
+When the FO developed for the underpayment for the month of June, they discovered they had received a final divorce from the wage earner on June 3, 2008, after only 5 years of marriage.
+Ms. Jessica Smith's benefits were terminated as of June.
 The payment for July 9, 2008, was not due.

 2. Example 2